Alerts & Warning Systems

 Local TV and Radio

 Monitor local news and radio stations for fire information.
-In Marin, AM 740 (KCBS), 810 and FM 88.5 are good options.
+In Marin, AM 740, AM 810, FM 106.9, FM 88.5; are good options.
 In West Marin, KWMR FM 90.5 Point Reyes & FM 89.9 Bolinas are excellent local options.
 KPIX, KRON, KTVU are good local TV news sources.

 Wireless Emergency Alerts

-Wireless Emergency Alerts are well know as the system used to distribute "Amber Alerts."
-These are sent to large geographic areas, and may be used to send information for large scale emergencies and disasters.
-Be sure to verify that Wireless Emergency alerts (Amber alerts and Emergency Alerts) are turned on in your cell-phone's settings.
+Wireless Emergency Alerts are well known as the system used to distribute "Amber Alerts."
+These are sent to large geographic areas, and may be used to send information for large-scale emergencies and disasters.
+Be sure to verify that Wireless Emergency alerts (Amber alerts and Emergency Alerts) are turned on in your cell phone's settings.
 For example, on an iPhone, under settings/notifications, scroll to the bottom of the page and ensure all alerts are turned ON.

 NEW - Alert Marin registrants can send a test notification to ensure the system works properly!